 Donate Sponsor

-Discover why cats need whiskers, why you should never trim cat whiskers, and lots of other whisker facts
+Discover why cats need whiskers and why you should never trim cat whiskers

 Cat whiskers are more than just cute facial features.
-They have several important functions that help cats understand the world around them and help us to better understand them too.
+They have several important functions that help cats understand the world around them.
+They help us to better understand them too.

 What are cat whiskers for?